serhmarch/ModbusLib/doc/pages/01_architecture.md

 ## Overview {#architecture-overview}

-ModbusLib is a comprehensive Modbus library for C++ that implements client and server functionality for TCP, RTU, and ASCII protocols.
+ModbusLib is a comprehensive Modbus library for C++ that implements client and server functionality for TCP, UDP, RTU, and ASCII protocol variants (including RTU/ASCII over TCP and UDP).
 The library is structured following object-oriented principles with clear separation of concerns and supports both Qt and non-Qt environments.